Doherty Track & Field

 Issues Not Appropriate To Discuss With Coaches

-It is very difficult to accept that your child may not play as much as you
+It is very difficult to accept that your child may not compete as often as

 involved.
 As you have seen from the list above, certain things can be discussed with your child’s coach.
 Other